 Grossly illegal: Karti Chidambaram writes to Lok Sabha Speaker over CBI raids

-"Shockingly, even my draft notes and questions which I had intended to ask witnesses summoned to the Committee, were also seized.
-Furthermore.
-My handwritten notes pertaining to the depositions made to the Committee by Witnesses were also seized - for reasons best known to the Agency," he wrote.
+"Shockingly, even my draft notes and questions which I had intended to ask witnesses summoned to the Committee, were also seized," he alleged.

+He claimed that his handwritten notes pertaining to the depositions made to the Committee by witnesses were also seized for reasons best known to the Agency.

-"Sir, these actions by the CBI, in so far as they relate to interference with my duties as a Parliamentarian, amount to a direct assault upon the democratic principles on which our Parliament is founded," the MP stated in his letter.
+Karti Chidambaram alleged that these actions by the CBI, in so far as they relate to "interference with my duties as a Parliamentarian, amount to a direct assault upon democratic principles on which our Parliament is founded".

+"I, therefore, urge you to take immediate cognizance of this issue, which is a brazen breach of my Parliamentary privilege," he said in the letter.